Touchie771/MinecraftLuaScripting/docs/08-server-api.md

 3. Use proper permissions for server management commands
 4. Be careful with commands like `restart` and `reload`
 5. Consider the impact of commands on all players
-6. Use cooldowns for potentially disruptive commands
-7. Log important server operations for auditing
+6. Log important server operations for auditing